-Though Netflix hasn’t assigned a rating to the series as of yet, the producers say it’s “not dialed down for kids” and call it a cable character drama.
+Though Netflix has assigned a rating of TV-PG to the series, the producers say it’s “not dialed down for kids” and call it a cable character drama.
 “We delve into real territory, what we didn’t want to do ‘your grandmother’s Anne’ where things are glossed over.”
 They go on to say they wanted to create something that is for everybody.

-However, some of the content has raised concern as to whether that “everybody” should include young children.
+However, some of the content has raised concern as to whether that “everybody” should include younger children.

 A real child like Anne, who lived in a Victorian era orphanage and had been farmed out to work at a young age, would have seen more than her share of brutality.
 The portrayal in the new series may be honest, but the question for parents is whether it makes for appropriate and meaningful viewing for their children today.
-Parents should know that some of the flashback scenes in the first two episodes to Anne’s earlier life are reported to be not suitable for young children as they show violent abuse in the orphanage.
+Parents should know that some of the flashback scenes in the first two episodes to Anne’s earlier life are most likely not suitable for young children as they show abuse at Anne’s foster home and severe bullying in the orphanage.

 Additionally, in episode 3, Anne is with Diana Barry, spying through a window on the teacher touching the hands of Prissy Andrews, and Anne suggest this means that they are having “intimate relations.”
 Anne explains that she’s been told that men have a “pet mouse” in their front pants pocket and that women have babies after they pet the mouse.

-A real-life Anne would likely have said and done some unwelcome things had she been thrust among children who were raised differently from herself, but some upset parents are calling Netflix to ask that changes be made.
-Willow and Thatch does not know if any edits will have been made when Netflix releases Anne with an E, so if you are concerned, please screen before allowing your children to watch.
-One Willow and Thatch reader reached out to share that the above scenes were all easily skippable if you know where they are, and that overall she would consider the show to be equivalent to a TV-PG rating.
+A real-life Anne would likely have said and done some unwelcome things had she been thrust among children who were raised differently from herself, but some parents are upset by the darker tone.
+One Willow and Thatch reader reached out to share that the above scenes were all easily skippable if you know where they are, so if you are concerned, please screen before allowing your children to watch.

 Amybeth McNulty, who plays the 13-year-old Anne Shirley said “I think this show is a little bit more honest, even if it is brutally so.’’